 4. Consult a vet immediately if your horses begin acting strangely after eating oranges.

-5. Do not feed oranges to horses with an insulin-resistance disease or HYPP.
+5. Do not feed oranges to horses with an insulin-resistant disease or HYPP.